26 Weeks Pregnant

 - Your Birth Plan is about your image of your coming birth.

-Notice in the Baby Center post on 26 weeks pregnant that ‘In a BabyCenter poll about birth plans 54 percent of those who responded said their plan was irrelevant once actual labor started.
+Notice in the Baby Center post on 26 weeks pregnant it says that ‘In a BabyCenter poll about birth plans 54 percent of those who responded said their plan was irrelevant once actual labor started.
 “My birth plan pretty much went out the window once I got to the hospital’.

 - Birth Plans as wish list